littlemars-guy/littlemars-ffmpeg-utils/README.md

 ### Automatic installation
 _Using the provided install script_
 - Download the provided install script
+- Place it in the folder where you want the scrips to be installed
 - Run it as Administrator
 - Profit!